lessonly/lldevconfig/README.md

         /usr/local/Cellar/salt/3003/libexec/bin/pip3.9 install m2crypto
         ```
         > Note: your salt version may be different so tab complete to replace 3003 with the version you have installed
     - This sometimes fails to restart nginx and dnsmasq.
-If this happens, run the above command a second time.
+If this happens, run the command `sudo bin/lldevconfig` again.
 It usually works then.
     - You may need to click "Allow" in a popup window for nginx.
     - If you want to see what all is going to be performed before running it you can do the following:
         ```sh